 - 1 tbsp fish sauce

 - parsley to garnish

-Drain the water and add a tablespoon of sesame oil, the noodles will get a lovely flavour.
+Drain the water, rinse, and add a tablespoon of sesame oil.
+Toss well.

 Heat a tablespoon of vegetable oil in a wok or a large pan until smoking hot.